mgurdal/go-tutorial/docs/data-structures.md

 sock.buffer // sock.buffer undefined (type Writer has no field or method buffer
 ```

-### Type Conversion
+### Type Conversion (Assertion)

-If we need to take advantage of certain properties of data type hierarchies,
-we need to convert assets from one data type to another.

-> We can check whether the type we are converting correctly implements
-> that interface with an additional parameter that we can get from conversion.
+Type assertion allows access to the concrete value of the underlying the data type.

 ```go
 s := sock.(*Socket)
 string(s.buffer) // "data"
 ```

+We can check whether the type we are asserting correctly implements the interface.

 ```go